apecloud/kubeblocks-addons/examples/etcd/README.md

 kubectl get bp etcd-cluster-etcd-backup-policy -oyaml | yq '.spec.backupMethods[].name'
 ```

-The method `datafile` uses `etcdctl snapsho save` to do a full backup.
+The method `datafile` uses `etcdctl snapshot save` to do a full backup.
 You may create a backup using:

 ```bash
 kubectl apply -f examples/etcd/backup.yaml